Skip to content

 }

-Local Custom Mappings
+Local Mappings

-AniBridge will look for a custom mappings file with the name mappings.(json|yaml|yml)(.zst)? in the $AB_DATA_PATH directory (defaults to ./data).
+AniBridge will look for a custom mappings file with the name mappings.(json|yaml|yml)(.zst)? in the $AB_DATA_PATH directory (defaults to ./data or /config in Docker).
 The file extension determines the format of the file (YAML or JSON).

-Community Custom Mappings
+Community Mappings

 If you want to contribute your custom mappings to the community, you can submit a pull request to the anibridge-mappings repository.
 Your pull request should modify the mappings.edits.yaml file.